 First we step out of the labels and make sure that we clearly see these are roles and not identities.
 It’s very hard to change your identity, but really easy to change your roles.
 We all have lots of experience with this.
 We go from being first graders to second graders, singles to couples, and unemployed to employed.
 So you are not a victim, hero or oppressor, but maybe you’re playing that role.

-The work of the hero becomes showing caring and concern without doing the work of anyone else.
+The work of the hero is showing caring and concern without doing the work of anyone else.
 He can do this by asking clarifying questions to help the victim get clear on what she wants and guide her to make informed choices.
 He can also see the victim as an equal who is capable of solving her own problems if given the proper guidance.
 That goal is equality.
 A healthy relationship needs this.
 So it’s a win/win and also the best way of caretaking.
+The hero can also simply witness the situation, affirm, and do nothing.

 If you’re in the triangle and are hit with the oppressor, instead of going to the victim, be direct.
 Ask the person in the oppressor role what he wants.
 Listen mindfully.
 Then ask yourself if/how you did anything to provoke that.
 If so, accept responsibility for your part.
 If not, don’t take ownership of it.
 This means don’t fix it and don’t coddle.